angwa/pet-shop-api/README.md

 [http://127.0.0.1:8000/api/documentation](http://127.0.0.1:8000/api/documentation)

 ## Note
-If you run into error, run the command either on the directory or on your dokcer container
+If you run into error, run the command either on the directory or on your docker container
 ```
 php artisan optimize
 ```